tdunning/log-synth/README.md

     ]

 If you use the TSV format with this schema, the queries will be comma delimited unquoted strings.
 If you omit the flatten step, you will get a list of strings surrounded by square brackets and each string will be quoted (i.e. an array in JSON format).

+You can also generate arbitrarily nested data by using the map sampler.
+For example, this schema will produce records with an id and a map named stuff that has two integers ("a" and "b") in it.

+    [
+        {
+            "name": "id",
+            "class": "id"
+        },
+        {
+            "name": "stuff",
+            "class": "map",
+            "value": [
+                {
+                    "name": "a",
+                    "class": "int",
+                    "min": 3,
+                    "max": 4
+                },
+                {
+                    "name": "b",
+                    "class": "int",
+                    "min": 4,
+                    "max": 5
+                }
+            ]
+        }
+    ]